 - Access – I am reachable on most social media; Ravelry, Facebook Group, Facebook page, Instagram, as well as by email.

 - Please try to be specific about what you like or dislike about a pattern you’ve tested.
 The only way I’m going to evolve is if you tell me what I’m doing right or wrong.
-Don’t be afraid to give me negative feedback, be sure to do so politely. 😊
+Don’t be afraid to give me negative feedback, but be sure to do so politely. 😊

 What You Can Expect from Me